My favorites | Sign in

-Crawler4j is an open source Java crawler which provides a simple interface for crawling the Web.
-You can setup a multi-threaded web crawler in 5 minutes!
+crawler4j is an open source web crawler for Java which provides a simple interface for crawling the Web.
+Using it, you can setup a multi-threaded web crawler in few minutes.

 You need to create a crawler class that extends WebCrawler.
 This class decides which URLs should be crawled and handles the downloaded page.
 The following is a sample implementation: